jbyuki/instant.nvim/README.md

 * Separated undo/redo for each user

-* Different color for each user
+* Persistent data on server

 Requirements
 ------------